is-centre/gptips2f-matlab/README.md

 GPTIPS2F is the evolution of the second version of the MATLAB toolbox developed by Dr. Dominic Searson.

-Since 2017, the a fork of the toolbox (‘2F’) is maintained by Dr. Aleksei Tepljakov, TalTech University, https://taltech.ee/
+Since 2017, a fork of the toolbox (‘2F’) is maintained by Dr. Aleksei Tepljakov, TalTech University, https://taltech.ee/

 **Note that the version number of GPTIPS2F has been reset to 1.0 since Dec 6, 2018.**